CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 ```
 </span>

-##### Extra steps for Chrome support
+##### For Chorme Support :

 * Navigate to the Google Developers Console and set up a new project.
 * Go to your project's homepage [Google Developers Console](https://console.developers.google.com), then
     * Select the Enable Google APIs for use in your apps option.
     * In the next screen, click Cloud Messaging for Android under the Mobile APIs section.
     * Click the Enable API button.
 * Now you need to make a note of your project number and API key because you'll need them later.
 To find them:
     * Project number: click Home on the left; the project number is clearly marked at the top of your project's home page.
-    * API key: click Credentials on the left hand menu; the API key can be found on that screen.
+    * API key: click Credentials on the left hand menu; the API key can be found there.

 </br>